This site requires a more recent version of Adobe Flash Player to function properly.

 - J&J's Share in Spinal and Orthopedics Devices Market and J&J's Surgical Devices Revenue: The revenues from J&J's medical devices & diagnostics segment declined by more than 3% in 2014 which can be partially attributed to divestiture and partially to competitive pressure, which has resulted in lower prices.
 J&J is a world leader in medical devices and diagnostics, and its acquisition of Synthes has stengthened its orthopaedics portfolio.
 Despite its strong market position, the segment's growth has flattened out, which has led to trimming of the business through divestitures such as Ortho-Clinical Diagnostics and Cordis.
 Competition from lesser known names has led to pricing pressure, which has brought down incremental growth despite increased shipments.
 We currently expect low growth in medical devices and diagnostics business.
 However, if the competition intensifies and J&J fails to find new growth drivers, its revenues can dip further by $5-$6 billion leading to approximately 10% downside.

 Johnson & Johnson (NYSE:JNJ) is an American multinational pharmaceutical, medical devices and consumer packaged goods manufacturer founded in 1886.
 The company (also called J&J) and its subsidiaries are engaged in the research and development, manufacture and sale of a range of products in the health care field.
 It has more than 250 operating companies conducting business worldwide.

 J&J is an industry bellwether and therefore its shares generally reflect the overall performance in healthcare products at any given point in time.
 It also reflects investor appeal for “defensive” securities, as during periods of economic or market uncertainty investors have generally sought haven in J&J shares as its earnings are less cyclical.

-We believe that both pharmaceuticals and medical devices business are equally critical to J&J's value.
+We believe that both pharmaceuticals and medical devices business are almost equally important to J&J's value.